p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-enable-private-networking.rst

         In the "Subnet" drop-down, select the private network created in steps #1-4 above.
 Finally, click the "Add Interface" button.

 This completes the process of adding a private network to the account.
-To select the private network and add a floating IP address, the additional steps are below.
+To select the private network and add a floating IP address, follow the additional steps below.

 1. Begin adding an instance: